jbowens/www/blog/markdown/using-oracle-from-golang-on-mac-os-x.md

  * Download the [Oracle DB Developer VM](http://www.oracle.com/technetwork/database/enterprise-edition/databaseappdev-vm-161299.html) (warning: it's almost 8gb).
  * Download the "Basic", "SDK" and "SQL\*Plus" packages of the [Oracle Instant Client](http://www.oracle.com/technetwork/topics/intel-macsoft-096467.html).

-## Setup the Oracle DB Developer VM
+## Set up the Oracle DB Developer VM

 First, in Finder, double click on the `.ova` file you downloaded.
 Follow VirtualBox's prompts to import the virtual machine.
 It may take a couple minutes.
 Once it's imported, start up the VM.
 In the VM's open Terminal shell, run `sqlplus`.
 When prompted for user-name and password, provide `system` and `oracle` respectively.
 Then create a privileged Oracle user for testing.
 For example: